shopware/shopware/src/Docs/Resources/current/1-getting-started/35-indepth-guide-bundle/050-entity-association.md

 ```

 For every inherited field you have to add a binary column to the entity, which is used for saving the inherited information in a read optimized manner.
-We can use the `InheritanceUpdaterTrait` for this purpose, so add the following lines to your migration:
+You can use the `InheritanceUpdaterTrait` for this purpose, so add the following lines to your migration:

 ```php
 <?php declare(strict_types=1);